Verzenio (abemaciclib) is a prescription drug that’s used to treat breast cancer in some situations. Verzenio comes as a

 - If you don’t understand something related to your condition or treatment, ask your doctor to explain it to you.

 Remember, your doctor and other healthcare professionals are here to help you.
 And they want you to get the best care possible.
 So, don’t be afraid to ask questions or offer feedback on your treatment.

 If you have breast cancer, your doctor may prescribe Verzenio for you.
-Verzenio is a prescription drug that’s used to treat early breast cancer and advanced or metastatic breast cancer in certain situations.
+Verzenio is a prescription drug that’s used to treat early breast cancer and advanced or metastatic breast cancer in some situations.

 Early breast cancer means the cancer has not spread outside of the breast.
 Advanced or metastatic breast cancer has spread from your breast to other parts of your body.

 Verzenio treats breast cancer that’s hormone receptor-positive (HR-positive) and HER2-negative.
 Having HR-positive breast cancer means that hormones encourage the cancer to grow.
 And having HER2-negative breast cancer means the cancer cells don’t have certain proteins on them.

 Verzenio can be prescribed:

-- by itself in adults with advanced or metastatic breast cancer after past hormone treatment and chemotherapy didn’t work and their cancer became more advanced
+- by itself in adults with advanced or metastatic breast cancer after past hormone treatment and chemotherapy didn’t work and the cancer has become more advanced

-- together with a drug called fulvestrant in adults who have used hormone treatment in the past but it didn’t work and the cancer has become more advanced
+- together with a drug called fulvestrant (Faslodex) in adults who have used hormone treatment in the past but it didn’t work and the cancer has become more advanced

 Verzenio works by preventing cancer cells from making more cancer cells.
 By doing this, Verzenio helps people with cancer to live longer and have a better quality of life.